HouseOps/HouseOps/README.md

 - Cluster/Infra monitoring (soon)
 - Kafka and Replicated tables monitoring (soon)

-And a lot of others features (soon) for you to take care of your beautiful implementation of ClickHouse S2.
+And a lot of others features (soon) for you take a beautiful implementation of ClickHouse S2.